Poikilos/outputinspector/README.md

     * Known issues with this sf.net release:
         * kate 2.5.x, Kate 3.0.x, and mcs all have different ways of counting tabs, so column numbering is not exact.

+## Planned Features
+* paste from an online code quality tool

 ## Known Issues
 * should have user-space config generated at startup if doesn't exist (instead of requiring install script to run as root and generate /etc/outputinspector.conf)